-- Aye: 8 Mayor McLean, Mayor Pro Tem Kreutzer, Councilmember Baca, Councilmember Bell, Councilmember Edwards, Councilmember Humbert, Councilmember Kniss, and Councilmember Wallin - No: 1 Councilmember Pollack - F. A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF BRIGHTON, COLORADO, ACCEPTING THE BID OF A-1 CHIPSEAL COMPANY, AND AWARDING THE CONTRACT FOR THE CIP CRACK SEAL ~ CHIP SEAL ~ SLURRY SEAL ~ PATCHING PROJECT, PROJECT# 90120 AND 99931, IN AN AMOUNT NOT TO EXCEED SEVEN HUNDRED SIXTEEN THOUSAND FIVE HUNDRED FORTY FIVE DOLLARS (\$716,545.00), AND AUTHORIZING THE MAYOR TO SIGN THE CONTRACT ON BEHALF OF THE CITY AND THE CITY CLERK TO ATTEST THERETO
+Aye: 8 - Mayor McLean, Mayor Pro Tem Kreutzer, Councilmember Baca, Councilmember Bell, Councilmember Edwards, Councilmember Humbert, Councilmember Kniss, and Councilmember Wallin

+F. A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF BRIGHTON, COLORADO, ACCEPTING THE BID OF A-1 CHIPSEAL COMPANY, AND AWARDING THE CONTRACT FOR THE CIP CRACK SEAL ~ CHIP SEAL ~ SLURRY SEAL ~ PATCHING PROJECT, PROJECT# 90120 AND 99931, IN AN AMOUNT NOT TO EXCEED SEVEN HUNDRED SIXTEEN THOUSAND FIVE HUNDRED FORTY FIVE DOLLARS (\$716,545.00), AND AUTHORIZING THE MAYOR TO SIGN THE CONTRACT ON BEHALF OF THE CITY AND THE CITY CLERK TO ATTEST THERETO the streets in the City.
+This project was competitively bid and Director Dall requested to award the contract to A-1 Chipseal in the amount of \$716.545.00.

-Assistant City Manager of Development Marv Falconburg introduced Streets and Fleet Director Kimberly Dall.
+Assistant City Manager of Development Mary Falconburg introduced Streets and Fleet Director Kimberly Dall.

-Streets and Fleet Director Kimberly Dall explained that it is the responsibility of Streets and Fleet to maintain the streets in the City.
-This project was competitively bid and Director Dall requested to award the contract to A-1 Chipseal in the amount of \$716,545.00.
+Streets and Fleet Director Kimberly Dall explained that it is the responsibility of Streets and Fleet to maintain

-Motion by Councilmember Baca, seconded by Councilmember Humbert, to approve Resolution 2017-30 accepting the bid of A-1 Chipseal Company and awarding the contract for the CIP Crack Seal ~ Chip Seal ~ Slurry Seal ~ Patching Project, Project #90120 and 99931, in an amount not to exceed \$719,545.00.
+Motion by Councilmember Baca, seconded by Councilmember Humbert, to approve Resolution 2017-30 accepting the bid of A-1 Chipseal Company and awarding the contract for the CIP Crack Seal ~ Chip Seal ~ Patching Project, Project #90120 and 99931, in an amount not to exceed \$719,545.00.
 Motion passed by the following vote:

-- Aye: 8 Mayor McLean, Mayor Pro Tem Kreutzer, Councilmember Baca, Councilmember Bell, Councilmember Edwards, Councilmember Humbert, Councilmember Kniss, and Councilmember Wallin - No: 1 Councilmember Pollack
+Aye: 8 - Mayor McLean, Mayor Pro Tem Kreutzer, Councilmember Baca, Councilmember Bell, Councilmember Edwards, Councilmember Humbert, Councilmember Kniss, and Councilmember Wallin